1. Me as a bridge player.

 ADAPTED BY ANDRES LASZLO JR.

 My father wrote three major novels, of which this was the first.
-The other two - especially My Uncle Jacinto but also Paco Neer Fails - went on to become successful movies and Mother Unknown was about to be turned into a movie too, at my father's demise.
-However, that never happened, and as I've turned the text into English while adapting it, I have done so with the intention of making it more attractive for producers.
-Much of the action is set in Tangier during World War II (the rst in Naples, Paris & Avila).
-Buy the book.
+The other two - especially My Uncle Jacinto but also Paco Neer Fails - went on to become successful movies and Mother Unknown was about to be turned into a screen adaptation too at my father's demise.
+However, that never happened, and as I've turned the text into English while adapting it, I have done so with the intention of not only giving the text a proper content editing (something Plaza Janez never did) but also making it more attractive for producers.
+Much of the action is set in Tangier during World War II. the rest in Naples, Paris & Avila.
+VIDEO

 The sculptures here presented were last shown to the public in 1969.
 I, Andres Laszlo Jr., inherited them in 1985 together with a collection of glass paintings.
-I have since then sold the collection off "from below," so that today I am left with the 30 or so most attractive pieces.
+I have since then sold the collection off "from below," so that today I am left with the 30 or so most attractive pieces, apart from 4 medieval polychrome Virgins.
 They have been exhibited all over Europe and in the United States.
-The photo shows my father explaining something about the glass paintings (that also are included in the collection) to Juan Miro.
+The photo shows my father explaining something about the glass paintings to Juan Miro.
+These (35 or so) glass-paintings from 17th/18th Century) also are included in the collection).
 In 1969 the collection (131 pieces) was exhibited on "Galeri Jean-Francois Apesteguy Deauville 1969".
+Today I have sold "the least attractive" on Alcala Auctions in Madrid, and I am looking for a way to sell the remaining quality-part together with the glass-paintings.
+Below some of them are presented.
+VIDEO

-My research has long centered on drug policy where I have a liberal view; not because I like drugs, but because I think illegalization causes a lot more bad stuff than a more liberal approach would - but I also have some rather strong views on my fellow Swedes’ lack of interest in Orrefors as well as something to say about self-publishing.
+My research has long centered on drug policy, a subject on which I have a liberal view; not because I like drugs, but because I think illegalization causes a lot more bad stuff than a more liberal approach would.
+Also, have some rather strong views on my fellow Swedes’ lack of interest in their cultural heritage in general, and about their neglect of their art glass/Orrefors in particular.
 The talks outlined below - whether in the shape of seminars, lectures or something more informal - I give in English, Swedish or Spanish.
-However, my Spanish is not all that good, so be prepared for me occasionally escaping to – and answering difficult questions in - English.
+VIDEO

 1. MAKING ME BELIEVE IN MYSELF 1.

 During the 1980s I got obsessed with the idea of creating a great Orrefors collection.
-I tried to compete with the main actor and though I didn't succeed - she was a billionaire and I, at least relatively speaking, a pauper - I did manage to put together a good collection.
-Several great collections have been sold the last few decades, leaving (possibly with the exception of the Bischofberger and Janov collections) my Orrefors collection as the best remaining in the private domain, at least if one is looking to the top piece, and disregard that my collection is somewhat thin.
+I tried to compete with the main actor but though I didn't succeed - she was a billionaire and I, at least relatively speaking, a pauper - I did manage to put together a good collection.
+Several great collections have been sold the last few decades, leaving my Orrefors collection as one of the best remaining in the private domain, at least if one is looking to the top pieces alone.
+My original intention was to donate my collection to Moderna Museet, but somewhere along the line, I decided to become a "no-money-man", and today I couldn't afford to do give it away.
+However, I would be happy to exhibit it, and come to talk (in English, Swedish, Spanish or French) about the glory of Swedish art glass 1925 - 1950 when we were best at it Please note that for exhibition purposes, my collection (19/20 pieces) is quite thin, unless you fill it out with Flygsfors Coquille (that I can provide, and that could be offered for sale).
+VIDEO

-"Movies" are about the three movies that have been made from Andres Laszlo Senior's texts and scripts and the lack of payment from the corporations that have broadcasted these movies (or, from the individuals/organizations that have sold to these broadcasting corporations the rights to do so, "forgetting" about my father and his/my right to royalties as a writer/co-writer of original text and/or film-script).
-"Scripts" are about the possibility of new movies/scripts: a new adaptation of Paco Never Fails, a script for Mother Unknown, an animated version of My Uncle Jacinto, finding new script-ideas in The Laszlo & Laszlo Chronicles that contains 45 short stories, of which several reads well as film scenarios and the possibility of staging Dona Juana as a theatre play or operetta.
+"Movies" are about the three movies that have been made from Andres Laszlo Senior's texts and scripts, and the lack of payment from the corporations that have broadcasted these movies (or, from the individuals/organizations that have sold to these broadcasting corporations the rights to do so, "forgetting" about my father and his rights to royalties as a writer/co-writer of original text and/or film-script).
+"Scripts" are about the possibility of new movies/scripts: a new adaptation of Paco Never Fails, a script for Mother Unknown, an animated version of My Uncle Jacinto, finding new script-ideas in The Laszlo & Laszlo Chronicles that contains 45 short stories, and the possibility of staging Dona Juana as a theatre play or operetta.
+Also, my The Challenge already exist as a script VIDEO

 ANDRES LASZLO JR.

 The Challenge is influenced by Andres Laszlo Sr.'s bestselling (and, as a movie, blockbusting) book My Uncle Jacinto.
 As a novel, it falls between adult and youth novel (a bit like The Little Prince with which the book shares many similarities).
-My father could "get away with this" - publishing in-between genres" - as he at the time was an established writer.
-My adaptation, The Challenge, also falls between genres, but as a movie, all those problems vanishes and it falls firmly within the "Family Movie" category.
-Buy the script.
+My father could "get away with this" - i.e. publishing in-between genres" - as he at the time was an established writer.
+My adaptation, The Challenge, also falls between genres, but as a movie, all those problems vanish and it falls firmly within the "Family Movie" category.
+Watch the VIDEO.

 (45 SHORT STORIES COVERING 100 YEARS)